libffcv/ffcv/README.md

 for epoch in range(epochs):
     ...
 ```
+[See here](TODO) for a more detailed guide to deploying `ffcv` for your dataset.

+## Prepackaged Computer Vision Benchmarks
+From gridding to benchmarking to fast research iteration, there are myriad reasons for wanting to speed up your training on standard machine learning tasks.
+Below we present (a) extensible code and (b) premade configurations
+for training ImageNet and CIFAR-10 much faster than existing codebases can
+achieve.

+### ImageNet
+We provide code for efficient ImageNet training in the `examples/` directory
+of the repository [here](chungus).
+Below we plot the training time versus
+accuracy frontier for 1-GPU ResNet-18 and 8-GPU ResNet-50 optimization routines:

+[resnet18 plot] [resnet50 plot] [time to train an epoch]

+**Train your own ImageNet models!** <a href="TODO">Click here</a> to use our training script and premade configurations to train any model seen on the above grpahs!

+### CIFAR-10
+We also include premade code for efficient CIFAR-10 training in the `examples/` <a href="">directory</a>.
+We plot CIFAR-10 1-GPU training times below:
+[resnet9 plot]
+**Train your own CIFAR-10 models!** <a href="TODO">Click here</a> to use our training script and premade configurations to train any model seen on the above graphs!

 ## Custom Datasets Quickstart
 <!-- Accelerating data loading with `ffcv` requires two steps: dataset serialization
 into the `ffcv` format, and then deploying the `ffcv` data loader at train-time. -->